 It’s almost Hanami time in Toronto!

-Cherry blossoms are set to bloom in the weeks to come (typically mid-April to May), meaning that High Park will be a zoo.
+Cherry blossoms are set to bloom in the weeks to come, meaning that High Park will soon be a zoo.

 The grove of 50 cherry trees is a big springtime attraction at this park.
 Follow the crowds to find the blooms located in the Hillside Gardens area across from the Grenadier Restaurant.